 After detox, the next steps of treatment are typically inpatient rehabilitation or long-term outpatient therapies.
-Counseling, support groups and networking with others will play a big part in this piece of the recovery process.
+Counseling, support groups, and networking with others all play a big part in the recovery process.

 See how Jerry

 Most rehabs are capable of treating people with an Ambien addiction.
-But some treatment centers are better equipped than others.
-Some of the top treatment centers for people wanting to quit Ambien include:
+However, some treatment centers are better equipped than others.
+Some of the top treatment programs for people wanting to quit Ambien include: